Appreciating Leadership Styles

 Here we have an example of someone with capability, their skill and capacity to take in more.
 Their mindset is one of learning, to be able to observe and make rational decisions about right and wrong.
 We have the future right here in this individual, but in some minds, they lack something, possibly leadership.
 So as a diligent forward-thinking organisation we send them onto a leadership course.
 Here comes the tricky part, which course, accredited or not?

 If one observes leadership as an indicator, either of performance or culture, it may need to fit, or possibly change, holistically.
-An example is if leaders observe transactional leadership, they hold a view of hierarchy, of reward through performance.
+For example, if leaders observe transactional leadership, they hold a view of hierarchy, of reward through performance.
 This would is generally accepted that this is now out of date, a carrot and stick approach if you will.
 More than this, as with all singular styles, this is very much ‘route one’ leadership.
 How do we apply agility in these situations?

 Substance Over (Leadership) Style